How to Install an RPM package into a different directory

 Not all RPM packages can be installed into another directory.

 For example, the bind RPM package is not relocatable.
-You install it then error: package bind is not relocatable
+You install it then the error: package bind is not relocatable

 [vagrant@DevopsRoles ~]$ rpm -qpi bind-9.8.2-0.68.rc1.el6_10.1.x86_64.rpm | head -1